 Are you ready to build your survey?
-Here are 5 tips to help you craft a better survey and avoid these common mistakes.
+Here are 5 survey mistakes to watch out for to help you craft a better survey:

 1) Create a Long Questionnaire

 We have this tendency to ask all the questions possible when designing a survey.
 Why shouldn’t we?
 We have this opportunity to tap into our clients’ feedback, why not ask away everything we need to know.
 Bad idea!